dr-jpk/weather-forecast/final_report.md

 <img src="data/plots/map_correlation_between_locations_for_Rainfall_and_Location_MelbourneAirport.png" width="600"/>

 For the correlation threshold of 0.3 we would also include stations far away from the chosen one *MelbourneAirport* as visible in the last plot.
-Therefore a second preprocessing with a higher threshold of 0.5 is tested as well.
+Therefore, a second preprocessing with a higher threshold of 0.5 is tested as well.

 ##### **Spatial Distance:**

 Spatial distance as metric (based on 2D distance on surface of the Earth).
 This is the more intuitive metric for finding nearby stations and was discussed already at the end of the previous modeling section and shown in a map with circles of 100km radius around each station.
-The weights for averaging over neabry stations was chosen to be $w = \frac{1}{\mathrm{distance} + 200}\cdot 200$, in order to give the central station a weight of one and a station in 100km distance a weight of 2/3.
-Two different thresholds on the maximum distance to include in the calculation of the weighted-average were chosen, 100km and 300km, where the 100km threshold practivally corresponds to taking only the nearest neighbor into consideration.
+The weights for averaging over nearby stations was chosen to be $w = \frac{1}{\mathrm{distance} + 200}\cdot 200$, in order to give the central station a weight of one and a station in 100km distance a weight of 2/3.
+Two different thresholds on the maximum distance to include in the calculation of the weighted average were chosen, 100km and 300km, where the 100km threshold practically corresponds to taking only the nearest neighbor into consideration.

 In two following tables we give an overview on the different weights for each pair of locations.